School Governance Committees (known as Academy Committees)

 - Oversee the financial performance of the trust and make sure its money is well spent.

-The board of trustees has the right to review and adapt its governance structure at any time which includes removing delegation.
+The Board of Trustees has the right to review and adapt its governance structure at any time which includes removing delegation.

 Trust Board Committees

-The Trust's Governance & Compliance Manager
+The Trust's Director Of Governance & Compliance

 The Trust’s Director of Governance & Compliance, has responsibility for the line management of Clerks.
 They set the termly Academy Committee agendas in consultation with the clerks, Chair of the AC and Chair of the Trust Board.
 Issues surrounding governance and compliance should be referred to the Director.